We All Work At Our Best Differently

 - You are comfortable communicating via email.

 - You understand that absent a full-time retainer, I am not available to you on-call / on-the-spot.

 - You understand that absent retained hours, any requested work is subject to availability and must be scheduled out.

 NOT A GOOD FIT

-- You’re not in the market for web / online business development expertise.
+- You’re not in the market for a strategic partner or expertise.

 - You simply need someone to apply your website ideas.

 - This is best for a Virtual Assistant, or a tasker you can hire on sites like UpWork.
 Like any agency that takes pride in their work and their client’s success, I do not apply ideas that would be a poor decision for the client and their web presence.

 - You need to be able to call at any time and need someone who adheres to a more traditional office 9-5 setting.

 - You need someone on a Manager’s Schedule.